 Freshly ground black pepper to taste

 Add 1 - to 1 ½ pounds of cubed, peeled butternut squash to the pressure cooker.
 Add 1 cup of water and seal according to the manufacturer’s instructions.
 Cook on high pressure for 3 minutes.
-Carefully, do a quick release after 1 minute.
+After cooking, do a quick release 1 minute later.

 The butternut squash chunks should be fork tender and soft.
-Remove the butternut squash from the water and add to a large mixing bowl.
+Remove the butternut squash from the water and add to a large heat proof mixing bowl.

 Once mashed, add in remaining ingredients and mix well.
 Taste for seasoning and slowly add kosher salt until it tastes flavorful.